Call Us (813) 251-9200

 If the court enters an order for alimony or child support under either of these statutes, will I be divorced?

-No. These laws permits someone to ask for alimony or child support (without or without a parenting plan) without getting divorced.
+No. These laws permit someone to ask for alimony and child support (with or without a parenting plan) without getting divorced.
 Therefore, the parties will still be married even after entry of a final judgment has been entered.

 If I file a petition under either of these statutes, will the court divide up our assets and liabilities, too?